jackrobertscott/authpack-client-190806/documents/api/Providers.md

 Options.

 - id `string?`: unique identifier.
-- code `string?`: used when id not provided.
+- tag `string?`: used when id not provided.

 Returns.